 To prepare the car for its new vinyl wrap, make sure that the car is clean and that any imperfections in the paint are repaired and smooth.
 Any dents will need to be repaired and any dings, scratches, or holes filled and smoothed over.
 The vinyl will not hide any imperfections, so it is best to get the car’s exterior as smooth and clean as possible before installing the vinyl.
 If you plan to take your car in to have the vinyl put on professionally, you’ll save some money if you can finish the bodywork yourself.
 However, the shop will still clean the car before applying the vinyl because it will likely have picked up some dirt on the way to the shop.

 If you’re planning on installing the vinyl yourself, you’ll need a toolkit which includes a specialty squeegee, gloves, felt edges, edge sealer, and a sharp cutting tool.
 You’ll also need a heat gun which is not typically included in the kit.
 Removing the vinyl typically will involve the same tools whenever you decide its time for it to come off, too.
 If you need a toolkit, there are a variety of options on Amazon that you can find for around $10.

 Different Types of Vinyl Wraps

 Vinyl wrap is an area where it pays to pick a quality sheet of vinyl.
-In some of our other articles about vinyl wrapping we have focused on 3M, Avery, and Oracal, as these are recognized brands known for quality.
+In another article about vinyl wrapping we focused on 3M, Avery, and Oracal, as these are recognized brands known for quality.
 You will also need to decide what type of wrap you want.
 Common choices are Gloss, Matte, and Carbon Fiber, but there are other options available as well.
 Below we have outlined some of the most popular versions and the associated costs of each.

 - 3M Gloss Black at Amazon — Approximately $1.90 per square foot